MikeDigitize/lazy/README.md

 }
 ```

-An event listener listening for a `lazyload` event is bound to each lazy image.
-When fired the event triggers the loading of the image into cache and, once resolved, either sets the `src` attribute of an Image element, or the `background-image` of any other element.
+An event listener listening for a `lazyload` event is bound to each element.
+When fired, the event triggers the loading of the image into cache and, once resolved, either sets the `src` attribute of an Image, or the CSS `background-image` property of any other element.

 An instance of `LazyLoad` inherits a single method `fireLazyEvent`.
 When passed an element it fires the `lazyload` event on it.